Richard Simon (painter): Circle of Friends

 Simon was born in Munich and died in Berlin.
 During the "Roaring Twenties" the German capital was one of the centers of cultural life in Europe.
 Artists performing in every cultural area imaginable, gathered in Berlin; actors, singers, writers, poets, musicians, sculptors, and, of course, painters.
 There were theaters with spectacular performances, exiting concerts and first nights, within the upcoming film industry a rapidly increasing number of movies, new and traditional publishing houses with first editions of an entire generation of poets and writers, freedom of arts breeding expressionism and other new and experimental fine arts.
 Simmerl was a part of this vibrating, even boiling culture.

-Besides Theo Matjeko, he may name as his friends the German poets and writers Joachim Ringelnatz and Erich Kästner, the Austrian and German actresses Tilla Durieux (he portrayed her) and Adele Sandrock; later, during and after worldwar II operetta singer Käthe Dorsch as well as the actors Käthe Haak and Hans Söhnker.
+Besides Theo Matjeko, he may name as his friends the German poets and writers Joachim Ringelnatz and Erich Kästner, the Austrian and German actresses Tilla Durieux (he portrayed her) and Adele Sandrock; later, during and after World War II operetta singer Käthe Dorsch as well as the actors Käthe Haak and Hans Söhnker.
 The last 15–20 years Simmerl was closest associated with the opera singer (bass-baritone) and college professor Josef Greindl, who died the same year 1993 as did his friend.

 Simmerl’s paintings, which he always used to call his “kids” hung in the homes of Josef Greindl, Hans Söhnker and Käthe Haak.
 As a grumpy maverick, Simmerl only sold as many paintings as he needed to make a basic, humble and by no means luxurious living, which, however, during his long life accumulated to a significant number.
 But, after all, only his friends could share the privilege of owning his finest paintings.